sand-knight/SSHTM/README.md

 Cubit to manage `<Host< Terminal[] >>[]` (1) is "global" (wraps Material App) because many routes are going need the state of the hosts.
 Terminals are saved from route change by holding a reference to the terminal view.
 The terminal page is stateless.

-Discovered that bloc is lazy: there is no reason not to create a bloc early in the tree.
+Discovered that it is necessary to have an unloaded state to emulate futurebuilder with bloc.

+Another Cubit is responsible for fetching scripts.

+A bloc exposes the queue of running scripts and relays running events, for toasts and notifications to listen.

+The above are children of a settings cubit which loads data needed by both UI, data structures and logics.

 ### Diary of storage choices

 Script are actual files stored inside Android/data/com.example.sshtm/files/Scripts.
 Their name is their actual filename, their comment is the commented line starting with ##SSHTM, wich must be the last one (excluding empty lines).

-My first idea was to encode them in an exportable json, but discovered that, being able to export that file, means being able to back up on firestore.
+The list of hosts is encoded in an exportable json.
+Being able to export that file, might mean being able to back up on firestore.
 Ideally, users should choose whether to use cloud capabilites or not, but with limited time, I should focus on one solution first.

+Scripts and logs are text files accessible easily with a file manager.